Icinga/icinga2/doc/3-monitoring-basics.md

 ### <a id="notification-filters-state-type"></a> Notification Filters by State and Type

-If there are no notification state and type filter attributes defined at the `Notification` or `User` object Icinga 2 assumes that all states and types are being notified.
+If there are no notification state and type filter attributes defined at the `Notification` or `User` object, Icinga 2 assumes that all states and types are being notified.

 Available state and type filters for notifications are: